danstiner/hfmt/README.md

                                   source directories and files processed.
-                                - If no paths are given, the current directory will be searched for .cabal files to process, if none are found the currend directory will be recursively searched for source files to process.
+                                - If no paths are given, the current directory will be searched for .cabal files to process, if none are found the current directory will be recursively searched for source files to process.